Blog

 Shinsaibashi and America Village — The Heart of Osaka's Band Scene

-nighttime in Osaka's entertainment district
+Night scene of Osaka's entertainment district

 Shinsaibashi and America Village are the epicenter of Osaka's band culture (Photo: Unsplash)